btaba/blog/_posts/2017-08-25-hackintosh.markdown

 ---

 I was editing an image with GIMP a few days ago and I kept getting bugs with the distortion filter.
 So I updated to the latest version only to find more bugs!
-After an hour of dealing with this nonsense I realized that I just wanted shit to work!
+After an hour of dealing with this nonsense I realized that I just wanted stuff to work!
 I'm editing an image, why does it need to be so difficult?

 So I made the leap into the Hackintosh community at [tonymacx86](https://www.tonymacx86.com).
 It was a bit scary, but I've come out the other end very happy!